leonardogonfiantini/leonardogonfiantini/README.md

 Of all the things i have studied i become in love about web development, in particularly the development of web apps.

 - :books: Im studying new js libraries
-- :trophy: In my free time i try to resolve some codeforces challenges
+- :trophy: In my free time i try to resolve codeforces challenges
 - :neutral_face: Saitama fan

 ----